pnp/blog/content/post/getting-started-with-pnp-script-samples.md

 Request, please contact us via issues list to communicate what your planning.
-If you need any support or want to know how to use GitHub then we have a great programme to [support new contributors \| sharing is caring](https://pnp.github.io/sharing-is-caring/).
+If you need any support or want to know how to use GitHub then we have a great program to [support new contributors \| sharing is caring](https://pnp.github.io/sharing-is-caring/).
 So check out <https://aka.ms/script-samples> today!